 Free and open technologies do not democratize education, but strategies to combat educational inequity exist and should be replicated, a new report by digital learning experts recommends.

 The report —“From Good Intentions to Real Outcomes: Equity by Design in Learning Technologies” — published today proposes following promising strategies the authors found that are addressing equity in learning technologies.
 New technologies, even free ones, they argue, disproportionately benefit students with the financial, social, and technical capital to take advantage of them.

-Ever since Josh Tanenbaum, assistant professor of informatics, first learned about IndieCade as a graduate student back in 2008, he has wanted to participate in the international festival of independent games.
-This year, he got his chance with his visionary game, “Magia Transformo – the Dance of Transformation.”
+Ever since Tess Tanenbaum, assistant professor of informatics, first learned about IndieCade as a graduate student back in 2008, she has wanted to participate in the international festival of independent games.
+This year, she got her chance with her visionary game, “Magia Transformo – the Dance of Transformation.”
 Out of approximately 1,000 submissions, “Magia Transformo” was one of just 104 selected as a demo for the IndieCade Festival 2017, held Oct.
 6-8 in Los Angeles.

 Informatics Professor Cristina Lopes received a $600,000 Defense Advanced Research Agency (DARPA) grant under the Mining and Understanding Software Enclaves (MUSE) program.
 The program was started with the goal of reviewing billions of lines of open-source code to discover new relationships among this “big code,” thereby helping to build more robust software.
 As part of this effort, Lopes is researching software analytics for big code.